databricks-industry-solutions/mining-iron-ore-processing/README.md

 ### 📋 Prerequisites
 - Access to a Databricks workspace
+- Catalog created and `USE CATALOG` permissions
-- Catalog and SQL Warehouse permissions
+- SQL Warehouse created and permissions to use
 - Git repository access

 ---